GoInterject/GoInterject.github.io/wGetStarted/L-Drill-FinancialReport.md

 ### Set Up the Report

-If you scroll up, you will find that there are already drills set up in this report.
+If you scroll up, you may find that the drills are already set up in this report.

 ![](/images/L-Drill-Financial/DrillsPresent.png)
 <br>